pvz22/Trans-reg_pleiotropy/README.md

 Both raw and processed sequencing data are located at GEO accession #: GSE175398

-Files created in "Growthrate.R" and "DESeqProcessing.R" are used in "Peio_cis_trans_analysis.R".
+Files created in "Growthrate.R", "Deletionpleiotropy.R", and "DESeqProcessing.R" are used in "Peio_cis_trans_analysis.R".

 If you would like to begin at "Pleio_cis_trans_analysis.R", simply use the DEseq2 output files for each strain that are available at GEO.